-Fiona runs a highly sought after Swim Smooth squad in South West London and is one of a small number of specialist Swim Smooth Certified coaches in Europe.
-As one of a select group of highly trained coaches, she offers high-quality Swim Smooth Video Analysis and Stroke Correction services alongside her weekly squad training sessions in London and Surrey.
+Fiona ran a highly sought after Swim Smooth squad in South West London for a decade and is one of a small number of specialist Swim Smooth Certified coaches in Europe.
+As one of a select group of highly trained coaches, she offers high-quality Swim Smooth Video Analysis services alongside her online coaching and sports nutrition services.

 Fiona has established her Olympic distance and Ironman specific training weeks in the French Alps over a decade of honing altitude training methods to successfully peak for world class performances at major events.
 Her focus on developing a high-quality training program involves guests such as Spencer Smith joining the coaching staff on the French Alps training weeks.

-As one of the regular coaches for Global Ride, Fiona’s coaching commentary features on both their Italy and France DVD series.
+Fiona worked with and was filmed for National Geographic on TV programs coaching specifics of the underwater swim stroke in the series ‘How to Win at Everything’.
+As one of the regular coaches for Global Ride, Fiona’s coaching commentary features on both their Italy and France DVD series, filming and recording at various locations and recording coaching voiceovers for cycling training sessions.
 Her company Triathlon Europe worked exclusively with Global Ride to produce the France DVD’s, including triathlon specific cross-training elements and all group riding footage.

 Fiona has worked with a range of medical therapists, including physiotherapists to develop their CPD program with specific triathlon seminar workshops.
 She also provides triathlon technical training days, weekend workshops and expert talks for British Triathlon CPD days, Corporate groups and partners such as Phyio4Life.